 We are privileged to have our own Watersports Centre, Hodge Howe, less than a mile away.
 This unique facility, recognised as a Royal Yachting Association Youth Sailing Club, lies at the heart of our Outdoor Learning Programme.

-At Hodge Howe students learn to sail, canoe, kayak, windsurf and wild swim.
+At Hodge Howe pupils learn to sail, canoe, kayak, windsurf and wild swim.
 They also learn survival and map reading skills, participate in team-building exercises and gain first aid qualifications.

 Windermere School Welcomes the World

-As a Round Square School, we are delighted to welcome international students of all ages and pride ourselves on our diversity and international mindset, with an average of 25 nationalities within the school at any one time.
+As a Round Square School, we are delighted to welcome international pupils of all ages and pride ourselves on our diversity and international mindset, with an average of 25 nationalities within the school at any one time.
 Our pupils discover and embrace similarities and differences between countries and cultures, promoting lasting, transnational, understanding and respect.